simonspa/corryvreckan/src/modules/EventLoaderMuPixTelescope/README.md

 ### Parameters
 * `input_directory`: Defines the input file.
 No default
 * `Run`: 6 digit Run number, with leading zeros being automatically added, to open the data file with the standard format `telescope_run_RUN.blck`
-* `input_file`: Overwrite  the default file created based on the `Run`.
-No default.
 * `is_sorted`: Defines if data recorded is on FPGA timestamp sorted.
 Defaults to `false`
-* `time_offset`: Subtract an offset to correct for the expected delay between issuing the synchronoues reset and receiving it.
-Only used if `is_sorted==false`.
+* `time_offset`: Subtract an offset to correct for the expected delay between issuing the synchronous reset and receiving it.
+Only used if `is_sorted=false`.
 Defaults to `0`
-* `input_file`: Overwrite the input filename if the filename has a non-default structure.
+* `input_file`: Overwrite the input filename if the filename is not in the standard format `telescope_run_RUN.blck`.
 Inactive if not given.
+* `buffer_depth`: Depth of the pixel buffer that is used to sort the hits with respect to time.
+Defaults to `1000`
 ### Plots produced

 For all detectors, the following plots are produced: